kimtonyhyun/active_avoidance/docs/prepare_circuits.md

 The WAV file is the auditory (linear) sweep, from 2 kHz to 6 kHz over 5 seconds.
 The INI file provides settings for the WAV Trigger board.
 (For more info see [WAV Trigger user guide](http://robertsonics.com/wav-trigger-online-user-guide/#chapter8).)

 After the two files have been loaded onto the SD card, insert the card into the WAV Trigger board until it clicks once.

+## Prepare the speaker (optional)

+Solder wires onto a standalone speaker, as shown below: